 Molecular Biology and Genomics: This course covers the Molecular Biology and Genomics of both prokaryotes (using E. coli as the model organism) and eukaryotes, with a focus on “model organisms” including yeast, flies, worms, mice as well as humans.
 Both the Molecular Biology (reductionist) perspective and the Genomics (systems biology) perspective will be provided on each topic, and there will be heavy emphasis on mechanism and regulation of fundamental processes in biological information transfer DNA->RNA-> protein.
 This course will cover genes and genomes, transcription and RNA world, replication, chromosome structure and function and genome instability.

 Cell Structure and Dynamics: The objective of this course is to provide the basics of cell biology, including the structure, function and biogenesis of cellular organelles.
-Also covered are essential concepts on the cytoskeleton, cell-cell and cell-extracellular matrix interactions, cell motility, chaperones, and protein turnover.
+Also covered are essential concepts on the cytoskeleton, cell division, cell cycle and cell death, cell-cell and cell-extracellular matrix interactions, autophagy, and protein turnover.

 Pathways and Regulation: This course will cover the principles of membrane transport, bioenergetics, and metabolic pathways with particular emphasis on regulatory mechanisms including receptor-mediated signaling, small GTPases, lipid molecules, kinases and phosphatases.

 The above core courses are completed in the first three quarters of the academic year (Sept. – March).

-Core Discussion is a small-group discussion which corresponds to the core course lectures.
+Core Discussion is a small-group discussion of relevant literature that corresponds to the core course lectures.

 First Year Electives

 In the fourth quarter (March-May), first year students take two short elective courses, in addition to the Method, Logic, & Experimental Design and the BCMB Responsible Conduct of Research course (see below).

 Students begin to focus on a research area of interest through choosing these electives.
 Courses are offered in Neurobiology, Developmental Biology, Molecular Immunology, The Cytoskeleton, Transcription Mechanisms, Computational Genomics Methods, Microbial Pathogenesis, etc.

 MD/PhD and MSTP students doing their PhD research in the BCMB program are exempt from the first year electives requirement.
 However, they are required to complete two elective courses of their choice during their BCMB tenure.

 Students meet in small groups with faculty members to read and discuss current research articles.
 The goal is to learn to critically evaluate experiments, results and to design controlled experiments.